inimitab1e/WeatherMVVM/README.md

 - Room

 ### API
-I used [Open Weather Map API](https://openweathermap.org/api) for collecting weather information and [Open Street Map](https://github.com/osmdroid/osmdroid).
+I used [Open Weather Map API](https://openweathermap.org/api) for collecting weather information and [Open Street Map](https://github.com/osmdroid/osmdroid) for map.

 ### Project Setup
 Clone the project and open it using Android Studio.
 Then create `apikey.properties` in root file.
 You need to specify the `api_key`, `base_url_coordinates` and `base_url_weather` in your `apikey.properties` file.
 You can find this values here: [Forecast API](https://openweathermap.org/forecast5), [Coordinates API](https://openweathermap.org/api/geocoding-api)